-Experiments over leading LLMs reveal substantial rates of citation errors, including unsupported claims, misattributed findings, and subtle semantic drift between claims and sources.
-Our analysis shows that multi-agent verification significantly improves detection accuracy and interpretability compared to single-model baselines.
-This work provides the first systematic infrastructure to audit citations at scale in the LLM era, offering a practical tool for researchers, reviewers, and publishers to assess and improve the trustworthiness of scientific references.
-Our Contributions can be summarized as follows:
+Experiments over leading LLMs and citation-verification tools reveal substantial rates of citation errors, including fabricated titles, incorrect authorship, venue mismatches, and invalid identifiers.
+Our analysis shows that the proposed multi-agent verification framework achieves stronger overall detection performance than commercial and open-source baselines.
+This work provides systematic infrastructure to audit citations at scale in the LLM era, offering a practical tool for researchers, reviewers, and publishers to assess and improve the trustworthiness of scientific references.
+Our contributions can be summarized as follows:

 \begin{itemize}[left=0pt] \item \textbf{Benchmark.} We release the first large-scale, standardized benchmark for hallucinated citation detection, covering diverse domains and citation types with human-validated labels and unified evaluation protocols.